JavaWiz1/ha-server-info/README.md

 - I use pipx for the installation, but pip/pip3 works also.
 - At a minimum, the [web] feature needs to be installed (i.e. pipx install glances[web])
 - I personally have tested it on Raspi OS, Ubuntu, Windows 10 and Windows 11.
-- The Windows web api seems to be a little intermittent responding, so sometims stats are not available.
+- The Windows web api seems to be a little intermittent responding, so sometimes server information is not available.

 ### Configure